Low Rates &

 Choosing between a 30 Year Fixed and a 15 Year Fixed

 • Financial Stability and Cash Flow.
-If you prefer lower monthly payments for better cash flow management, a 30 year mortgage might be the better choice.
+If you prefer lower monthly payments for better cash flow management a 30 year mortgage might be the better choice.
 It allows more flexibility in budgeting and provides the opportunity to invest surplus funds in other ventures that may offer higher returns.

 • Total Cost and Interest.
-If you can afford higher monthly payments without undue financial strain, a 15 year mortgage will save you money in the long run due to lower interest rates and less total interest paid.
+If you can afford higher monthly payments without undue financial strain a 15 year mortgage will save you money in the long run due to lower interest rates and less total interest paid.

 • Equity Building.
-A 15-year mortgage helps build equity faster, which is beneficial if you plan to sell the home after a few years or leverage the equity for other financial needs.
+A 15 year mortgage helps build equity faster which is beneficial if you plan to sell the home after a few years or leverage the equity for other financial needs.

 How to Get the Best Georgia Mortgage Rates

 Consider a Shorter Term.
-While 30 year mortgages are the most popular selecting for a shorter loan term such as a 15 year mortgage, can help you secure a lower interest rate.
-Although your monthly payments will be higher you'll pay less in interest and build equity faster.
+While 30 year mortgages are the most common in Georgia opting for a shorter loan term like a 15 year mortgage can help you secure a lower interest rate.
+Your monthly payments will be higher but you will pay less interest over the life of the loan and build equity faster.

 GA Mortgage Rates